 The 2023 Department High School Oratorical Scholarship Contest will be held on March 4, 2023, at 1PM in the Historic Old Courthouse on 51 South University Avenue, Provo, Utah.

-The 2022 Department Oratorical Contest was held Saturday March 12th at 1:00 pm at Historic Old Courthouse on 51 South University Ave. in Provo Utah.
-This year's winner is Emma Fox from Spanish Fork High School.
-The runner-up is Zackery Bytheway from Davis High School.
+The 2022 Department Oratorical Contest was held earlier this year on Saturday March 12th.
+The winner was Emma Fox from Spanish Fork High School.
+The runner-up was Zackery Bytheway from Davis High School.

-The program has featured numerous politicians and prominent contestants over the years, including former president candidate Alan Keyes and CNN anchor Lou Dobbs.
+The program has featured numerous politicians and prominent contestants over the years, including former president candidate Alan Keyes, CNN anchor Lou Dobbs, and former Vice President Mike Pence.
 Young orators earn some of the most generous college scholarships available to high school students.

-Effective in 2021 the scholarship award for the first place national oratorical contest winner will increase to $25,000; the second place national oratorical contest winner will increase to $22,500; and the third place national oratorical contest winner increase to $20,000, for a total of $203,500 in scholarships awarded for the annual national oratorical contest of The American Legion.
+This year the scholarship award for the first-place national oratorical contest winner will increase to $25,000; the second-place national oratorical contest winner will increase to $22,500; and the third-place national oratorical contest winner increase to $20,000, for a total of $203,500 in scholarships awarded for the annual national oratorical contest of The American Legion.